 Some chemicals, such as chlorine and phosgene, affect the respiratory system.
-Exposure can result in symptoms, such as wheezing and shortness of ...more symptoms »
+Exposure can result in symptoms, such as wheezing and shortness ...more symptoms »

 Chemical poisoning: Treatments

 The first step in treating chemical poisoning is preventing its occurrence.
 Most cases of chemical poisoning are due to such incidents as accidental ingestion of household chemicals by small children.
 These are highly preventable by taking safety steps, such as childproofing the home and keeping chemicals and medications out of the reach of small children.
-It is also important to follow all ...more treatments »
+It is also important ...more treatments »

 Chemical poisoning: Misdiagnosis